Mickey Mouse: Black and white films (1929–1935)

 In Mickey's early films he was often characterized not as a hero, but as an ineffective young suitor to Minnie Mouse.
 The Barn Dance (March 14, 1929) is the first time in which Mickey is turned down by Minnie in favor of Pete.
 The Opry House (March 28, 1929) was the first time in which Mickey wore his white gloves.
 Mickey wears them in almost all of his subsequent appearances and many other characters followed suit.
 The three lines on the back of Mickey's gloves represent darts in the gloves' fabric extending from between the digits of the hand, typical of glove design of the era.

-When the Cat's Away (April 18, 1929), essentially a remake of the Alice Comedy, "Alice Rattled by Rats", was an unusual appearance for Mickey.
+When the Cat's Away (April 18, 1929), essentially a remake of the Alice Comedy short Alice Rattled by Rats, was an unusual appearance for Mickey.
 Although Mickey and Minnie still maintained their anthropomorphic characteristics, they were depicted as the size of regular mice and living with a community of many other mice as pests in a home.
 Mickey and Minnie would later appear the size of regular humans in their own setting.
 In appearances with real humans, Mickey has been shown to be about two to three feet high.
 The next Mickey short was also unusual.
 The Barnyard Battle (April 25, 1929) was the only film to depict Mickey as a soldier and also the first to place him in combat.
 The Karnival Kid (1929) was the first time Mickey spoke.
 Before this he had only whistled, laughed, and grunted.
 His first words were "Hot dogs!
 Hot dogs!" said while trying to sell hot dogs at a carnival.
 Mickey's Follies (1929) introduced the song "Minnie's Yoo-Hoo" which would become the theme song for Mickey Mouse films until 1935.
 The same song sequence was also later reused with different background animation as its own special short shown only at the commencement of 1930s theater-based Mickey Mouse Clubs.
 Mickey's dog Pluto first appeared as Mickey's pet in The Moose Hunt (1931) after previously appearing as Minnie's dog "Rover" in The Picnic (1930).